Autonomous stabilization of remote entanglement in a cascaded quantum network

-It is intriguing to ask whether remote entanglement can be preserved in the steady state, i.e., stabilized indefinitely without re-preparing and re-distributing it following its decoherence.
-The fundamental question is whether there is a mechanism for generating entanglement between independent qubits at arbitrary distances without the need for repeated preparation cycles, each consisting of distinct steps of local entanglement generation followed by distribution.
-On the other hand, the achievement of `always-on' remote entanglement has important practical implications.
+It is intriguing to ask whether remote entanglement can be preserved in the steady state, i.e., stabilized indefinitely without re-preparing it following its decoherence.
+The fundamental question is whether there is a mechanism for generating entanglement between independent qubits at arbitrary distances without the need for repeated preparation cycles consisting of distinct steps of local entanglement generation followed by distribution.
+Additionally, the achievement of `always-on' remote entanglement has important practical implications.
 Remote entanglement is a critical resource in quantum networks and measurement-based quantum computation that is consumed on-demand~\cite{humphreys_deterministic_2018,chouDeterministicTeleportationQuantum2018}.
 Steady-state entanglement would avoid delays in its availability and obviate the need for its active re-preparation after it inevitably decays due to decoherence.

 A natural approach for realizing steady-state entanglement is presented by bath engineering, a paradigm for autonomously stabilizing arbitrary quantum states.
 The key ingredient here is the realization of collective dissipation and continuous driving such that the target state becomes the non-equilibrium steady state~\cite{poyatos_quantum_1996}.
 This idea has already been used to stabilize entanglement locally: In single quantum devices, the inter-qubit distance can be matched to interaction-mediating waves in oscillators or waveguides acting as a suitable bath that is shared between qubit pairs~\cite{lin_dissipative_2013,shankar_autonomously_2013,kimchi-schwartz_stabilizing_2016,brown_trade_2022a,shah_stabilizing_2024}.
 This approach, however, fundamentally treats qubits and mediating modes as a joint system, where locations and parameters of components are fine-tuned to each other.
 In contrast, steady-state entanglement between separated qubits in a network requires the realization of a nonlocal bath that makes no assumptions about the inter-qubit distance.